Tenure-Track Assistant Professor in International Literary and Cultural Studies

 - English, Arabic, Chinese, Hebrew, Japanese, Germanic, Russian

-- Comparative literature, Criticism and theory, Cultural studies, Interdisciplinary, Technology and digital media, Humanities, Film and media studies, Literature in English other than British and American, Literature, non-English, Literature, other minority, Literature, postcolonial, Literature, world
+- Comparative literature, Criticism and theory, Cultural studies, Interdisciplinary, Technology and digital media, Humanities, Film and media studies, Literature, global anglophone, Literature, non-English, Literature, other minority, Literature, multicultural

 - Employment category